 On April 17, 2002, the NMPF filed a formal challenge concerning the U.S. Customs Service classification of various dairy product imports, including MPC.
 Under Section 516 of the Tariff Act of 1930, interested parties are permitted to challenge the tariff classification of imported items.
 The NMPF claims that imported MPC is not a true concentrated milk protein, but is instead a blend of other dairy products (such as nonfat dry milk, whey powder and casein).
 These blends, they say, "take unfair advantage of U.S. trade policies that allow the unrestricted entry of MPC, but not the individual components found in the blended products."
-On April 1, 2003, the Customs Service ruled that milk protein concentrate only requires that MPC's consist of at least 40% milk proteins, but does not specify whether the product is manufactured through the filtration of skim milk or the blending with nonfat dry milk or other components.
+On April 1, 2003, the Customs Service ruled that milk protein concentrates are classified correctly.
+It stated that the current definition of milk protein concentrate only requires that MPC's consist of at least 40% milk proteins, but does not specify whether the product is manufactured through the filtration of skim milk or the blending with nonfat dry milk or other components.
 The NMPF has announced that they will appeal the Customs ruling, a process which could take more than one year.